-In 2004, I had just completed an advanced multimedia certification program at the University of Washington and this was one of the first websites and branding projects I designed was for an Information Management Health Care company in Seattle.
+In 2004, I had just completed an advanced multimedia certification program at the University of Washington and this was one of the first websites and branding projects that I designed for an Information Management Health Care company in Seattle.

 In 2005, one of the first eCommerce websites I built for a new company VinMaps… scroll down to read what happens 10 years later!

 When I started in the design field I was a small minority of women in the workplace.
 I started my career right out of college with a BA degree in Liberal Arts.
 I worked as a designer in desktop publishing for a large book publisher in California.
 Fast forward and a lot of experience in print and publishing and the evolution into web design and digital media, married with 3 kids.

 With 3 kids at home I wanted a career that would give me flexibility for time with the kids.
 My skills and experience took me several places one of which was Infusionsoft.
 At Infusionsoft in 2006 – 2008, I built several websites, designed many marketing campaigns, created dozens of landing pages and went through 3 re-branding projects.